9520prashant/Serverless-With-NodeJS/README.md

               method: get
     ```

-In the above code handler is a function amed `Hello.handler` to execute when a request is made to the root `path /` on `get` method, and API gateway is HTTP.
+In the above code, handler is a function named `Hello.handler` to execute when a request is made to the root `path /` on `get` method, and API gateway is HTTP.